PlaidCloud/website/content/en/docs/setup/production-environment/container-runtimes.md

 | Debian Testing   | `Debian_Testing`  |

 <br />
-Then, set `$VERSION` to the CRI-O version that matches your Kubernetes version.
+Then, set `$VERSION` to the CRI-O version that matches your PlaidCloud version.
 For instance, if you want to install CRI-O 1.20, set `VERSION=1.20`.
 You can pin your installation to a specific release.
 To install version 1.20.0, set `VERSION=1.20:1.20.0`.